 Linda Shen is an 11th grader at Allen High School.
 Aside from YES, she also participates in lots of other clubs, but what made YES so unique is the opportunities that it provides, and that it has helped her learn more about the business world.

 Anderson Shih is a 10th grader at McMillen High School, and he is involved in multiple extracurriculars.
 He is engaged in Speech and Debate, Student Senate, and his own Computer Science organization that he started at his school.
 He enjoys participating in YES because it gives him different perspectives and viewpoints to consider, allowing him to expand his knowledge base.
 YES also allows him to build relationships with others and is a valuable experience that allows him to work in a group setting outside of school.

-of the Fundraising Manager and Historian
+of Fundraising and Historian Records

 James Lu is a 10th grader at Highland Park High School.
 In addition to participating in YES, he is a member of many other clubs.
 He was a founding member of three clubs, Highland Park Youth Toastmasters, HP Student Recycling Committee, and a Model United Nations club at his school.
 He is the VP Membership of HPYT, Treasurer of MUN, and Research Director of HPSRC.
 I is also a key member of several other extracurriculars, including math team and science team, where he placed 3rd in a state-wide competition, and HP Symphony Orchestra.
 He is passionate about YES because of the people it connects him with and the many opportunities it provides.